substrait-io/substrait/site/docs/types/named_structs.md

 Struct types nested in compound types must also be be named.

 #### Structs within Maps
-If a Map contains Structs, the Struct fields must be named.
+If a Map contains Structs, either as keys or values or both, the Struct fields must be named.
+Keys are named before values.
 For example the following Map
 ```
              a     b            c    d    e
 map<struct<i64, fp64>, struct<i64, i64, i64>>